Chengcheng-Xiao/OF-4-vasp/README.md

 *1.Original POSCAR file can not be named "POSCAR" since program will automatically delete any file named after it.

+*2.Program does not automatically do a scf procedure with `ISMEAR=-5`, so the final energy could be different.

-*2.Quadratic function are only applicable if lattice parameters do not differ much from the optimum one. **Use this at your own discretion.**
+*3.Quadratic function are only applicable if lattice parameters do not differ much from the optimum one. **Use this at your own discretion.**

 ### Example result: